richardsando/portfolio/readme.md

 1. Describe key events in the development of the internet from the 1980s to today (max.
 150 words)

-Key events in the development of the internet included.
+Key events in the development of the internet included

 2. Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)